Mike Smith (ice hockey, born 1982): Phoenix/Arizona Coyotes (2011–2017)

 On October 19, 2013, Smith became the seventh NHL goalie to score a goal with a shot on goal (four other goaltenders have been credited based on own-goals by the opposition).
 Smith scored with 0.1 seconds left in regulation on an empty net during a win against the Detroit Red Wings.
-Two months later, Smith would score on himself when, as a result of the hockey puck getting lodged into his waistband, he inadvertently backed into his own net and scored an own goal.
+Two months later, Smith scored on himself when, as a result of the hockey puck getting lodged into his waistband, he inadvertently backed into his own net and scored an own goal.
 The "butt goal" handed the game to the Buffalo Sabres, as the game was in overtime.

 Calgary Flames (2017–2019)

 On June 17, 2017, Smith was traded to the Calgary Flames in exchange for goalie Chad Johnson, prospect Brandon Hickey, and a conditional 2017 third-round pick.

 Smith played his 500th career NHL game on December 9, 2017.
 This made him the 11th active goalie to reach the milestone and tied him with Jeff Hackett for 69th place on the all-time list.

 After being glanced over for the 2018 NHL All-Star Game, Smith was invited as a replacement for Los Angeles Kings goalie Jonathan Quick, who declined his invitation due to a nagging injury.
 In his second season with the Flames, Smith helped lead the Flames to first place in the Western Conference, and he therefore made his second playoff appearance of his career.
 However, the Flames were quickly eliminated by the Colorado Avalanche in the first round 4–1 in the series.